-The flowers are small 1/4 inch 5-part, with a green calyx and white corollas.
+The flowers are small 1/4 inch 5-parted, with a green calyx and white corolla.
 The stamens number 5, have white filaments and usually pale yellow anthers.
 The white style is longer than the stamens.
 The petals of the corolla have an upright banner like most Pea family flowers, but the other 4 petals are much reduced allowing the stamens and style to be visible and to be exserted from the corolla.
 Flowers open from the bottom of the spike to the top.

 Varieties: There are two accepted varieties - details below the photo section.

 Habitat: White Prairie Clover has a taproot making it somewhat drought tolerant and as a member of the pea family, it fixes nitrogen in the soil.
 It grows best in full sun, sandy to loamy soils with dry to mesic conditions.
 It does not spread aggressively.
 In the home landscape use a rabbit preventative as they like the foliage.

 Names: Some books list the genus as the older Petalostemon, however, USDA and the University of MN Herbarium have adopted the newer classification to the genus Dalea, an honorary for Samuel Dale, (1659-1739), an English botanist and botanical collector and author of several botanical books.
 The species name candida is for "shining" or "pure white".